jsborjesson/dotfiles/README.md

     gpg: conversion from `US-ASCII' to `utf-8' failed: Illegal byte sequence
     gpg: conversion from `utf-8' to `US-ASCII' failed: Illegal byte sequence

-### File system

-I like the case sensitive one, it's not standard on Mac but it is the way it's done on Linux, and I haven't found any issues with it.
-The only real difference is that you can do things like `mv MyFile.txt myfile.txt` directly, having to do a temporary rename pisses me off.